caverac/agd-doc/method.rst

 These 4 constraints then ensure that the point :math:`x^*` is a local minimum of the curvature.
-Furthermore, even in the presence of both blending and noise, these expressions will yield the location of all the points that are possible canditates for the positions of Gaussian components in the target function.
+Furthermore, even in the presence of both blending and noise, these expressions will yield the location of all the points that are possible candidates for the positions of Gaussian components in the target function.
 Fig. :num:`#curvature` is an example of a function defined as the sum of three gaussians for which the conditions Eq. :eq:`f0const` - :eq:`f4const` are satisfied and the